 Fellowship: Drexel University/Hahnemann University Hospital

-Board Certifications: Internal Medicine and Oncology
+Board Certifications: Internal Medicine, Medical Oncology

 Dr. David Cho specializes in Hematology and Medical Oncology.
 He believes in a comprehensive approach to cancer care, not just to treat patients but also improve survivorship and quality of life.
 He also has experience in treating a wide spectrum of benign and malignant hematologic conditions.